 Reacting to these discrepancies, Lear, who employ over 165,000 people globally, wanted to see what would happen if they ditched money talks altogether, relying instead on development and promotional opportunities to motivate their employees.
 “By taking away concerns about money and status,” Lear says, “we’ve freed employees to relax and hear what their managers have to say.”
 They still adjust pay, but only with a view to the local market - or if an employee has made truly extraordinary achievements that year.

-However, they recognise that this approach won’t work for everyone.
-So what happens when you want to keep your money talks but lose the negative effects listed above?
+However, they recognize that this approach won’t work for everyone.
+So what happens when you want to keep your money talks, but without the negative effects listed above?

 - Set up a timeline for your salary talks.
 They should never appear out of the blue: ideally you should raise the topic of raises and bonuses at the beginning of the year so that both managers and employees have a good idea of what to expect, and how to plan accordingly.
 We recommend following a model like Google’s, where decisive money talks are held a few weeks after the end-of-year performance review.
 This gives employees enough time to fully absorb the developmental points discussed in the review.

 - Make any decisions about salaries in groups of two or three managers.
-Not only does this help to make more objective choices, but it offsets any potential biases and leads to fairer outcomes.
+Not only does this help to make more objective choices, but it helps offset performance review bias and leads to fairer outcomes.
 This will be useful in providing a reasoned explanation to employees should there be friction further down the line.

 - Plan what you want to say in the money talk, and prepare for an emotional reaction.
 Do you have any leeway with the figures you’re about to discuss; is the employee able to argue them?
 If not, be sure to create a cooperative tone in that beginning-of-year discussion by asking the employee what their expectations are.
 Make it clear that you value them and their work, but avoid making promises you can’t keep.